 Rehabilitative maintenance is used in situations where one spouse may need to return to school in order to become self-sufficient.
 The maintenance is temporary but can be followed by a lower amount of permanent maintenance.

-Hennepin County Alimony Attorneys serving clients in Minneapolis, St Paul, St Louis Park, Edina, Minnetonka, and communities throughout the Twin Cities area
+Hennepin County Alimony Attorneys serving clients in Minneapolis, St Gary, St Louis Park, Edina, Minnetonka, and communities throughout the Twin Cities area